 1360 S. Blue Island Ave.

 University Village / Little Italy

-If your trip to the local station has only fueled your family’s fire (pun intended), check out these hotspots for a deeper dive:
+If your trip to the local station has only fueled your family’s fire (pun intended), read our story Play On!
+The Fun is Heating Up at FireZone and check out these hotspots for a deeper dive:

 Survive Alive House

 It’s not something anyone likes to think about, but will your kids know what to do if there’s a fire in the house?
 Take that worry off of your plate with a visit to Survive Alive House in the South Loop.
 Here your child will be taught fire safety by a real fire fighter in a classroom setting, followed by a simulated house fire complete with non-toxic, artificial smoke, heat-panels in bedroom doors and an outdoor meeting place with a telephone.
 Call in advance to set up a group tour (they do them for second to fifth graders).
 The house also sends its fire safety trailer out to student groups (kindergarten to 3rd grade).

 1010 S. Clinton St.

 Once a month this little-known cultural gem opens its single bay door and takes visitors back in time.
 Located in what used to be Engine 123’s quarters and built in 1916, the Fire Museum of Greater Chicago houses some of the earliest fire-fighting equipment still in existence: leather water buckets, a hand-drawn horse cart and beautifully restored trucks dating back to the 1920’s.
 But that’s nothing compared to the stories you’ll hear from the retired firefighters who volunteer their time at this small but historically rich museum.
 Open houses are held from 10 a.m.-2 p.m. on the fourth Saturday of each month (December excluded).